-An avid chamber musician, Ms. Stillwell has been featured on NPR’s Performance Today, was a founding member of Trio Solis, and has collaborated with clarinetist Richard Stoltzman, violinist Mikhail Kopelman, and members of the Ying and Carpe Diem quartets.
-She has also performed at Alice Tully Hall, the Chamber Music Society of Lincoln Center in New York City, Chamber Music Rochester, the Amarillo Chamber Music Society, Kosciuszko Foundation, and the American Festival of Microtonal Music.
-Other festival appearances include the Saarburg (Germany) Festival, Aspen Music Festival, Norfolk and Skaneateles chamber music festivals, and the Victoria Bach Festival.
-As a member of the Harrington Quartet, she performed extensively across the Midwest, from Texas to Wisconsin.
-Other projects with the quartet included a PBS documentary, TV and radio broadcasts, and collaborations with clarinetist David Shifrin, pianist Robert Levin, guitarist Pepé Romero, and members of the Pro Arte and Cavani quartets.
-Her coaches have included members of the Juilliard, Cleveland, Amadeus, and Vermeer quartets.
+An avid chamber musician, Ms. Stillwell has been featured on NPR’s Performance Today; was a founding member of Trio Solis; and has collaborated with clarinetist Richard Stoltzman, violinist Mikhail Kopelman, and members of the Ying, Cavani, Pro Arte, and Carpe Diem quartets.
+She has also performed at Alice Tully Hall and the Chamber Music Society of Lincoln Center in New York City, Chamber Music Rochester, the Amarillo Chamber Music Society, Kosciuszko Foundation, and the American Festival of Microtonal Music.
+Other festival appearances include Saarburg (Germany), Aspen, Norfolk, Skaneateles, and Arizona Musicfest.
+As a member of the Harrington String Quartet, she performed extensively across the Midwest, from Texas to Wisconsin.
+Other projects with the Quartet included a PBS documentary, TV and radio broadcasts, and collaborations with clarinetist David Shifrin, pianist Robert Levin, and guitarist Pepé Romero.
+Her mentors have included members of the Juilliard, Cleveland, Amadeus, and Vermeer quartets.